 The injectables I rate

 * Botox: "I started having Botox at 30 initially in my frown lines and to address crows’ feet.
-I now have it every three to four months in my face and neck.
+I now have it every three to four months on my face and neck.
 I have a gummy smile and it can be used to relax the muscle that pulls up the upper lip (it just drops the upper lip by a couple of millimetres).
 My masseter (jaw) muscles used to be bulky and make my jaw look square, so I have Botox there too.
 In my chin, it relaxes the upwards pull of the mentalis muscle, which can happen with age and causes the crease beneath our lower lip.

-* Fillers: Three years ago I started having fillers in my cheeks to support my tear trough.
+* Fillers: Five years ago I started having fillers in my cheeks to support my tear trough.
 I had a very early loss of volume under the eyes, which I wanted to address preventatively.
 I now also have fillers in my cheeks, chin, lips, and nose.

 "My chin has been a concern for several years as it’s naturally slightly receded, and so will make me prone to heavy marionette lines in the future.
 I’ve had filler in my chin to project my chin forwards slightly and give me a stronger jawline.
 This will support my face and help minimise any sagging and marionette lines.
 It puts tension into my facial tissues rather than just trying to keep everything tight from the cheekbone area, which can result in looking over-filled.